paphper/paper/readme.md

 ### Folder Structure

 #### /pages
 This is where all the pages for the site lives. `.html` and `.md` files are supported as pages.
 The folder structure of pages decides the routes.
 For example:
-`pages/index.html` will be displayed at `/`
+- `pages/index.html` will be displayed at `/`
-`pages/readme.md` will be displayed at `/readme` `pages/posts/post.html` will be displayed at `/posts/post`
+- `pages/readme.md` will be displayed at `/readme`
+- `pages/posts/post.html` will be displayed at `/posts/post`

 #### /layouts
-This is where all the layouts for the site lives
+This is where all the layouts for the site lives.
+Only html files are supported as layouts.

 #### /assets
 This is where the images, css and other assets live